Gerald W. Heaney Federal Building & U.S. Courthouse and Customhouse

 Public Hours: 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays)

-For more building information or service calls, contact the Heaney U.S. Courthouse Service Desk using the information in the top right box on this page.
+For more building information or service calls, contact the Heaney U.S. Courthouse Service Desk using the information in the top right box of this page.
 For other federal government information, call 1-800-FED-INFO.

 Parking and Public Transportation Parking at the courthouse is limited.
 Public parking garages are available several blocks from the building.
 Public transportation is also available via the Duluth Transit Authority.

 Key Tenants Along with U.S. District, Bankruptcy, and Magistrate courts, the building's tenants include the Department of Homeland Security's Customs & Border Protection and Citizenship & Immigration offices, U.S. Marshals Service, U.S. Mine Safety & Health Administration, and U.S. Postal Service.
-The latest customer satisfaction survey (2011) resulted in an 85% "more than satisfied" rating (four or five on a five-point scale) with the facility and GSA services.
+The latest (2011) GSA Tenant Satisfaction Survey resulted in an 85% more than satisfied rating (four or five on a five-point scale) for the facility and GSA services.

 The shortcut for this page is www.gsa.gov/heaneyfbct.